googlefonts/VTT-Deficiencies/README.md

 **Targeted cvt deltas for design space instances or instance ranges**

-A common feature in typeface design, is the x-height is often designed to vary across weights.
+A common feature in typeface design, is that heights (commonly x-heights) are often designed to vary across weights.
 For example the x-height in the heavier weights, is often designed to be slightly larger than the Regular.
-When typeset in print or at high resolution, the x-heights ‘appear’ optically balanced.
+When different weights are typeset together in print or at high resolution, the x-heights ‘appear’ optically balanced.
 Set together, in running text, when heavier weights are used for emphasis, for example, the weights ‘appear’ to be optically aligned, even thought the x-height is larger in the bolder weights.
 Without this adjustment the bolder weights can appear to be too small when set next to the Regular.

-This works well when the typeface is printed or used on a high resolution screen when there are enought pixels to ensure that this subtle difference does not look obviously incorrect, but instead looks optically correct.
+This works well when the typeface is printed or used on a high resolution screen when there are enough pixels to ensure that this subtle difference does not look obviously incorrect, but instead looks optically correct.

 At smaller screen sizes on lower resolution devices however, this difference in x-height can be a full pixel.
 With an x-height of 10 pixels for example in the Regular, and 11 pixels in a Bolder weight, the appearance is jarring and looks incorrect, as there are not enough pixels to show this subtle difference.

 For static fonts, each weight of the font contains its own set of hints and cvt values.
 In static fonts, the heavier weights use the correct and larger cvt value in the cvt table.
 For smaller sizes, where rounding of the x-height may differ from Roman to Bold, for example, [inheritance](https://github.com/googlefonts/how-to-hint-variable-fonts#cvt---control-value-table) can be used, to force the Bold weight to be equal to the Regular until a size where its appropriate to allow for this subtle difference to be shown, usually a higher sizes where there are more pixels available.
 This means that in static fonts, the weights can be synchronized for smaller screen sizes when needed.

 In variable fonts however, one set of hints and one cvt is used for heights in the font.
-The difference in x-height (for example) where there is a difference, is reflected in the [CVAR](https://github.com/googlefonts/how-to-hint-variable-fonts#cvar--cvt-variations-table) table.
-The cvt for the x-height is set in the CVT table, for the default instance of the font, and edits are then made in the CVAR table for any heights that change across the design space.
+The difference in x-height (for example) when there is a difference, is reflected in the [CVAR](https://github.com/googlefonts/how-to-hint-variable-fonts#cvar--cvt-variations-table) table.
+The cvt for the x-height is set in the CVT table, for the default instance of the font, and edits are then made to this cvt in the CVAR table for any heights that change across the design space.
 This is currently the limit for what can be done to control heights.
-The CVAR edits must be made to reflect acurately the measurements in the high resolution design.
-What this means in practice is that rounding of heights can vary between weights at smaller screen sizes on lower screen resolution. **Note:** There is no method currently to balance or synchronize the weights in Variable fonts, as is commonly done for static fonts using inheritence.
+The CVAR edits must be made to reflect accurately the measurements in the high resolution design.
+What this means in practice is that rounding of heights can vary between weights at smaller screen sizes on lower screen resolutions. **Note:** There is no method currently to balance or synchronize the weights in Variable fonts, as is commonly done for static fonts using inheritence.

-The functions documented here go some way towards being able to adress this problem. [link to separate folder on the repo that contains the functions as well as the exaplantions]
+The functions documented here go some way towards being able to adress this problem. [link to separate folder on the repo that contains the functions as well as the explation]

 <img width="100%" height="100%" src="Images/opensans14point.png">